vladzur/werken/readme.md

 Just another Blog

-This is an alpha release...
-WIP.
+This is the blog used in www.vladzur.com, so you can see it working there.